Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/106-Support.md

     The training does assume familiarity with HPC systems, and each local organisation should offer such courses for their local systems already.

-2. And there is a 4-day comprehensive training with more attention on how to run efficiently, and on the development and profiling tools.
+2. And there is a 4-day advanced training or 5-day training that includes the introductory one (**this training!**) with more attention on how to run efficiently, and on the development and profiling tools.
 Even if you are not a developer, you may benefit from more knowledge about these tools as especially a profiler can give you insight in why your application does not run as expected.

 <!-- BELGIUM
-This training builds upon the 1-day LUMI training offered by the LUST, but has been enriched with links to the situation specifically in Belgium.
+This particular training is similar to the 2-day LUMI training offered by the LUST (in fact, the LUST training borrowed a lot of materials from this one), but has been enriched with links to the situation specifically in Belgium.
 -->